apapenheim/apapenheim.github.io/_trc/2020identity.md

 This confuses me.
 It is by no means a bad wordmark, but it is not *Marianne*.
 The blue is rather pedestrian.
 The choice of type, I do not mind.
 It is a solid, neutral grotesque.
 Marianne Williamson… *neutral?* Toss the mark into reverse image search, and it suggests "gadget" as a search term.[^fn11] Click on over to "Visually similar images," and one can scroll through a mind-numbing, endless sea of dark blue wordmarks in dark blue, neutral typefaces.
 That does not make it bad, but that does make it far from original.
 And a world away from the new-age-saturated, self-help and spiritual avatar that is Marianne.

+Light pink as the secondary colour, on the other hand, is a quite stylish choice.
 The complementing type is FattiPatti, from the very-extinct type foundry <a href="http://luc.devroye.org/fonts-27509.html" target="_blank">Casady & Greene</a>.
 It is not too dissimilar from Milton Glaser's famed <a href="http://containerlist.glaserarchives.org/138/a-brief-tour-of-milton-glaser-s-typography" target="_blank">Baby Teeth</a>.
 See, now *that* is the ridiculously obscure, this-is-a-display-font-with-truly-limited-use-cases kind of selection I expect!

 …and the sheer strangeness of that choice, I must admit, does make me feel a bit of affection.
 Thus concludes the Era of Good Feelings regarding type in this review: